Bantu languages: Reduplication

 Repetition emphasizes the repeated word in the context that it is used.
-For instance, "Mwenda pole hajikwai," while, "Pole pole ndio mwendo," has two to emphasize the consistency of slowness of the pace.
-The meaning of the former in translation is, "He who goes slowly doesn't trip," and that of the latter is, "A slow but steady pace wins the race."
-Haraka haraka would mean hurrying just for the sake of hurrying, reckless hurry, as in "Njoo!
+For instance, "Mwenda pole hajikwai," means "He who goes slowly doesn't trip," while, "Pole pole ndio mwendo," means "A slow but steady pace wins the race."
+The latter repeats "pole" to emphasize the consistency of slowness of the pace.

+As another example, "Haraka haraka" would mean "hurrying just for the sake of hurrying" (reckless hurry), as in "Njoo!
 Haraka haraka" [come here!
 Hurry, hurry].

 In contrast, there are some words in some of the languages in which reduplication has the opposite meaning.
-It usually denotes short durations, and or lower intensity of the action and also means a few repetitions or a little bit more.
+It usually denotes short durations, or lower intensity of the action, and also means a few repetitions or a little bit more.